mat7ias/RNCBot/README.md

 # [Awesome Raiden is has moved!](https://github.com/mat7ias/awesome-raiden) ⚡

-[14/7/2019] The scope of the Awesome Raiden list went too far past the scope of the RaidenInfoBot repo so I made it separate https://github.com/mat7ias/awesome-raiden
+[14/7/2019] The scope of the Awesome Raiden list went too far past the scope of the RaidenInfoBot repo so it's being continued in it's own repo https://github.com/mat7ias/awesome-raiden

 ## ⚡ RaidenInfoBot
 A [Telegram bot](https://t.me/RaidenInfoBot) with a collection of resources about Raiden Network (and some misc. features).
 Currently running in https://t.me/RaidenNetworkCommunity (unofficial)